Equations defining probability tree models: An example and connections to graphical models

 We observe that the ideal $I_{\text{red}}+I_{\text{yellow}}$ is toric because the path differences coding the red and the yellow stage belong to pairs of paths which extend to the leaves of the tree simply because the children of these stages are leaves.
 Using any computer algebra software, we can check that the ideal of model invariants of the staged tree is also equal to the kernel of the algebraic parametrisation: $I_{\T_{\text{dec}}}=\ker\varphi$.

 Equivalently, \citet{Geiger.etal.2006} prove in their Theorem~4.3 that $I_{\T_{\text{dec}}}=I_{\text{local}(G)}$ is toric because it is the ideal of model invariants of a decomposable graphical model.
-We can see here that, in contrast to the staged tree, the generators of this ideal cannot be directly read from the decomposable graph but need to be calculated via other methods, for instance using the \texttt{Macaulay2} package \texttt{GraphicalModels} \citep{GraphicalModelsSource}.
+We can see here that, in contrast to the staged tree, the generators of this ideal cannot be directly read from the decomposable graph but need to be calculated via equations associated to the saturated conditional independence statement ${X_4\independent (X_1,X_2)~|~X_3}$.
+This can be achieved for instance using the \texttt{Macaulay2}-package \texttt{GraphicalModels} \citep{GraphicalModelsSource}.

 Consider now the Bayesian network given in \cref{fig:bioBN} which is not decomposable.
 This graph codes the additional condition that the state of the environment and the activity within a cell culture are independent of each other: so here, $X_1\independent X_2$ as well as ${X_4\independent (X_1,X_2)~|~X_3}$.
 This model can alternatively be represented by a staged tree denoted $\T_{\text{BN}}$ which has the same coloured graph as $\T_{\text{dec}}$ but with an additional stage $v_1\sim v_2$, coloured blue.
 The ideal of model invariants of this tree is again generated by path differences and is equal to $I_{\T_{\text{BN}}}=I_{\T_{\text{dec}}}+I_{\text{blue}}$ where